farmera/sare_grant/study_results_drones.md

 ![](img/study_area.png)
 ###### Figure 1.
 Study Area.

-We performed drone flights over the study area over two successive growing seasons.
+We performed kite and drone flights over the study area during two successive growth seasons.
 The results presented are for the second season only.
 In an area measuring roughly 1000 ft by 180 ft we randomly-selected 30 individual plots measuring 100 feet by 3 rows (roughly 60 ft each).
-The study area was flown and captured in two separate flights (for power consumption reasons ) and calibration was performed between each flight (see [section xxx]() for details).
-A primary advantage of the drone in comparison with other aerial methods used is the ability to pre-program an exact height (250ft) and range for each flight.
+The study area was flown and captured in two separate flights (for power consumption reasons ).
+Calibration of the Sequoia camera was performed between each flight (see [Section 4](study_methods.md) for details).

+A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
 It shows two 100ft x 60 ft sections in perspective.
 Here the precision offered by semi-autonomous, programmable drones easily outshines the other aerial methods used.